 A characterful period piece, John's Hut was painstakingly and correctly made by Eddie Butterfield at Heritage Shepherd's Huts.
 With a background in restoration and blacksmithing, Eddie custom made the hut based on a traditional living van and is 'worthy of standing shoulder to shoulder with some of the original makers'.
 Nestled close to the millpond, looking towards the island where ducks gather, come and discover the joys of glamping in pretty north Dorset.

 Similar to shepherd's huts that could be moved around, living vans were specially designed for use with steam rollers, steam engines and ploughing engines.
 Living vans were wooden trailers towed behind for the crew to live in whilst working away from base.
 Engineers Bomford & Evershed, Ltd. noted that the vans not only saved crew trouble and expense of finding lodgings, which was better as they were apt to neglect themselves when fresh lodgings were hard to secure, but enabled small repairs to be carried out if the weather was too bad for the roller to be worked in.
 The vans usually had a bunk for two to five men, along with a cast iron stove and a small surface for work, food storage locker and detachable steps.
 A large number have been restored by engine owners to add to their engine especially if they transport them to shows such as the Great Dorset Steam Fair held locally near Blandford.

-NB: we have thoughtfully orientated the hut away from a small mill cottage situated nearby.
+NB: John's Hut is thoughtfully orientated away from a pretty mill cottage situated nearby.
 Occasionally occupied, it is not a holiday let.
+We have